Skip to content

 Pro Tips

-Always pair your collagen intake with Vitamin C. Vitamin C is a crucial co-factor for collagen synthesis, meaning your body can't effectively utilize collagen without it.
-A glass of orange juice or a Vitamin C supplement with your collagen can significantly boost its effectiveness.
+Always pair your collagen intake with Vitamin C. Vitamin C is a crucial cofactor in collagen synthesis, meaning your body can't effectively produce or utilize collagen without it.
+A simple way is to mix your collagen powder into orange juice or take a Vitamin C supplement concurrently.

 Recovery in a can